ollamc/juliaPF/README.md

 - AT2 model (Bourdin et al. 2000)

 ## Geometries
-**Geometries** contains the mesh used for multiple geometries benchmarks:
+**Geometries** contains the mesh used for multiple geometries or benchmarks:
 - Single-edge notched plate submitted to tensile (**SENP-tensile**)
 - Single-edge notched plate submitted to shear (**SENP-shear**)
 - Three-point bending notched (**3Point-n**)